scala/scala-lang/_posts/2022-09-21-release-notes-2.13.9.md

 This release
-improves compatibility with Scala 3, supports JDK 19, updates `-release` and `-target`, adds `-Wnonunit-statement` which warns when values in statement position are discarded, improves security, and fixes various bugs.
+improves compatibility with Scala 3, supports JDK 19, updates `-release` and deprecates `-target`, adds `-Wnonunit-statement` to warn on discarded values, improves security, and fixes various bugs.